These are the key stages for the development of quality standards.

 Quality standard publishes

-The quality standard is published on the NICE website and incorporated into NICE Pathways.
+The quality standard is published on the NICE website.
 Registered stakeholders are notified by email.

 Quality standards are reviewed each year and updated as required.